 The idea is to focus on countries with the largest refugee population; i.e. Jordon, Turkey, Lebanon, Afghanistan and Burkina Faso.
 Since the campaign has doubled its goal of CA$38,000, The Pin Project can also include South Sudanese refugees in Uganda, Somali refugees in Kenya and Rohingya refugees in Bangladesh to the cause.

 After the pledge collection period ends on December 20th, the artisans will begin work on making the pins to be delivered in April 2018.
 They will be taught how to create the jewelry pins.
-The pin design was created by Jenny Bird.
+The pin design was created by Jenny Bird, a Canadian jewelry designer.
 A kite was chosen because it symbolizes hope, happiness and achieving new heights.
 For the partners involved, it signifies the soaring potential of humanity.

 What sets The Pin Project apart from other charitable initiatives is how it allows the refugees to take control of income-earning opportunities.
 By buying a pin, artisans earn fair wages and learn essential crafting skills required to excel in the long-term.

 Even though the initial target for pledges has been met, there are still long-term goals to consider.
 The project would be truly beneficial if these men and women can continue making pins beyond April 2018.
 This graph shows how more pins pledged will equate to more days of employment thus, a sustainable future for the refugees.